Fort Ontario

 Location, location, location!
 This strategic spot ensured that there would be a military fort here for over one hundred years, all the way through World War 2!

-Not long after this first attempt of having a finished fort at this location, it was destroyed in the Battle of Fort Oswego by French forces.
+Not long after it was first built, Fort Ontario was destroyed in the Battle of Fort Oswego by French forces.

-It didn’t last.
-This second fort was destroyed during the Revolutionary War by the brave lads of the Third New York Regiment after the British abandoned it in 1778.
+This second fort was destroyed during the Revolutionary War by the brave lads of the Third New York Regiment, after the British abandoned it in 1778.

-Four years later, the British moved back in, and rebuilt the ruined parts of the structures.
+Four years later, the British moved back inside, and rebuilt again.
 They held this strategic location until 1796, leaving only after Jay’s Treaty was signed.
-Then American troops moved in to take control.
+The American troops moved inside.

 During the War of 1812, British forces destroyed it once again.
-After a few years of disuse, Americans rebuilt it to keep an eye on rampant smuggling between Canada and American territory.
+After a few years of disuse, Americans rebuilt Fort Ontario to keep an eye on smuggling that was happening between Canada and American territory.

 After the Civil War, the fort was run by Army Company F, 42nd Infantry, which was made up of re-enlisted soldiers who had been wounded.

-As the years went by, more modern buildings sprung up on the expansive property, while older buildings fell into creaky shape.
+As the years went by, more modern buildings were built outside on the expansive property, while the older buildings fell into creaky shape.

-When the United States joined World War 1 in 1917, Fort Ontario was renovated to be a teaching military hospital to train Army medical personnel before they were sent to France.
+When the United States joined World War 1 in 1917, Fort Ontario was renovated to be a teaching military hospital to train medical Army personnel, bound for France.\

-In 1921, Fort Ontario became an Army infantry base, where the 28th Infantry Regiment was in charge.
-In 1933, the 28th Infantry was reassigned, and the Second Brigade of the U.S. First Infantry Division made this place their home base.
+In 1921, Fort Ontario became an infantry base, where the 28th Infantry Regiment was in charge.
+In 1933, the 28th was reassigned, and the Second Brigade of the U.S. First Infantry Division moved inside.

 In June of 1940, this brigade was deactivated.
 The restoration of the historic buildings began, and a golf course was laid out on the grassy ramparts, which may have resulted in some soldiers rolling over in their graves in the Fort Ontario Cemetery.

-Fort Ontario was refurbished and started yet another tour of duty.
-The original purpose for the sixty new buildings that were built outside the fort was to house newly drafted soldiers, but instead several National Guard anti-airfcraft units were stationed there in 1940.
+Fort Ontario was refurbished and started yet another tour of duty the same year.
+The original purpose of the sixty new buildings built outside the fort was to house newly-drafted soldiers, but instead several National Guard anti-aircraft units moved in.

 In 1941, Fort Ontario became a training center for African American Military Police.
-In 1994, the Fort Ontario Emergency Refugee Shelter was established, becoming home to nine hundred and eighty two Jewish refugees, until 1946, when they were given the green light to become U.S. citizens.
-After World War 2, the Army closed the base, but still used its buildings for training the Army Reserve troops.
+In 1944, The Fort Ontario Emergency Refugee Shelter was established, becoming home to nine hundred and eighty two Jewish refugees, until 1946, when they were given the green light to become U.S. citizens.
+After World War 2 ended, the Army closed the base, but still used the buildings for training for Army Reserve troops.

 Veterans and their families were housed here until 1953 in the existing buildings outside the old fort.

-In 1970, the fully restored Fort Ontario was opened to the public as a historical museum run by the state of New York.
-For good measure, it was also added to the National Register of Historic Places.
+In 1970, the fully-restored Fort Ontario was opened to the public as a historical museum run by the state of New York.
+For good measure, this beloved site was added to the National Register of Historic Places, also in 1970.

-In 2010, when its funding was going to be cut because of New York state’s budget crisis, there was a huge outcry and the funding was saved.
+In 2010, when it’s funding was going to be cut because of the New York state budget crisis, there was a huge outcry and the funding was saved.
 It became a state park.
-All the other buildings were taken down, leaving acres of green grass surrounding the old restored fort, looking much like it did when it first opened so long ago.
+All the other buildings were taken down, leaving acres of green grass all around the old restored fort, looking much like it did when it first opened so long ago.

 HISTORY OF MANIFESTATIONS